Mkambani/e-mitraeducation/admin/SETUP.md

 DROP POLICY IF EXISTS "Admins can manage all banners" ON public.promo_banners;
 CREATE POLICY "Admins can manage all banners" ON public.promo_banners FOR ALL USING (public.get_my_role() = 'admin');

--- Notifications Policies (FIXED)
+-- Notifications Policies
+-- This section is updated to ensure admins have full access and to simplify user policies.
 DROP POLICY IF EXISTS "Users can manage their own notifications" ON public.notifications;
 DROP POLICY IF EXISTS "Admins can create notifications" ON public.notifications;
 DROP POLICY IF EXISTS "Users can SELECT their own notifications" ON public.notifications;
 DROP POLICY IF EXISTS "Users can UPDATE their own notifications" ON public.notifications;
 DROP POLICY IF EXISTS "Users can DELETE their own notifications" ON public.notifications;

--- Users can VIEW their notifications.
-CREATE POLICY "Users can SELECT their own notifications" ON public.notifications
-    FOR SELECT USING (auth.uid() = user_id);

--- Users can UPDATE their notifications (e.g. mark as read).
-CREATE POLICY "Users can UPDATE their own notifications" ON public.notifications
+DROP POLICY IF EXISTS "Admins can manage all notifications" ON public.notifications;
-    FOR UPDATE USING (auth.uid() = user_id) WITH CHECK (auth.uid() = user_id);

--- Users can DELETE their notifications.
+-- Users can perform all actions on their own notifications.
-CREATE POLICY "Users can DELETE their own notifications" ON public.notifications
+CREATE POLICY "Users can manage own notifications" ON public.notifications FOR ALL
-    FOR DELETE USING (auth.uid() = user_id);
+    USING (auth.uid() = user_id);

--- Admins can CREATE notifications for any user (e.g., from the booking panel).
+-- Admins can perform all actions on any notification.
-CREATE POLICY "Admins can create notifications" ON public.notifications
+CREATE POLICY "Admins can manage all notifications" ON public.notifications FOR ALL
-    FOR INSERT WITH CHECK (public.get_my_role() = 'admin');
+    USING (public.get_my_role() = 'admin');

 -- Payment Gateways Policies